Employing people in Australia

 Employment conditions

-The central elements of this system include a set of national standards of employment for all Australian employees, occupational health and safety regulations, and superannuation (pension) payments.
+Australia has a well-developed employment system.
+This is subject to Australian, state and territory government requirements.
+The system follows a set of national standards of employment for all Australian employees.
+It also includes occupational health and safety regulations, and superannuation (pension) payments.

 Fair Work Ombudsman

-The Fair Work Ombudsman also provides information on:
+The Fair Work Ombudsman provides information on:

 Occupational health and safety

-For more information, see business.gov.au occupational health and safety.
+See business.gov.au for occupational health and safety.

 For state or territory information, see work, health and safety requirements in your state or territory.